cmckay/hou_packager-master/README.md

-# hou_packager-master update for Aeoll.
-Thank you for writing 99.9% of this code.
+# hou_packager-master update for Aeoll to make it easier on M1 Mac users.
+Thank you Aeoll for writing 99.9% of this code.

 # hou_packager
  A simple SideFX Houdini package manager.